r-lib/vdiffr/README.md

 - A title.
 This title is used in two ways.
 First, the title is standardised (it is converted to lowercase and any character that is not alphanumeric or a space is turned into a dash) and used as filename for storing the figure.
 Secondly, with ggplot2 figures the title is automatically added to the plot with `ggtitle()` (only if no ggtitle has been set).

 - A figure.
-This can be a ggplot object, a recordedplot, a function to be called, or more generally any object with a `print` method.
+This can be a ggplot object, a recorded plot, a function to be called, or more generally any object with a `print` method.

 The snapshots are recorded in subfolders of the `_snaps/` directory.